openPMD/openPMD-standard/EXT_ED-PIC.md

   - `particleSmoothingParameters`
     - type: *(string)*
-    - description: required if `particleSmoothing` is not `none`;
+	- scope: *required* if `particleSmoothing` is not `none`
-                   additional parameters to describe the applied filter further
+    - description: additional parameters to describe the applied filter further
     - example: `period=1;numPasses=2;compensator=false`
     - reserved for future use: `direction=array()`, `stride=array()`